 If you’re eligible, you’ll have to submit Form I-131, supporting documents, and your filing fee to USCIS as part of the application process.

 Your filing fee will depend on your immigration status.
-You can find your filing fee on U.S. Citizenship and Immigration Services’ (USCIS) website.
-You can make the payment with a check or money order, or a credit card.
+You can find your filing fee on U.S. Citizenship and Immigration Services (USCIS) website.
+You can make the payment with a check, money order, or credit card.
 You may qualify for a fee waiver if your financial situation makes paying the fee difficult.
 If you are eligible, check out USCIS’s instructions to request a fee waiver.

 You’ll need to provide some supporting documents to back your completed and signed Form I-131.
 These should include:

-Traveling with Advance Parole can be complicated, but working with a good immigration attorney can make it easier.
-If you can't afford the attorney fees and don't want to handle your Advance Parole case alone, we may be able to help.
-If you are eligible, our free web app will walk you through the process and help you prepare and file your application with the U.S. government.
+Traveling with Advance Parole can be complicated, but help is available.
+If you are eligible, our free web app will walk you through the Advance Parole process and help you prepare and file your application with the U.S. government.
+If our app isn’t a good fit, we may be able to refer you to an experienced immigration attorney to help.
 Click "Get Started" to see how we can help make your American dream come true!